shime/awesome-open-source-indie/readme.md

 ![/logo.svg](/logo.svg)

-A curated list of small independent active open source products.
+A curated list of small independent active open source **products**.

 No CLI tools, no libraries, no frameworks, no curated lists, no templates, just small open source products.